rf-santos/opa-kafka-demo/README.md

 opa build --bundle policies/ --output bundles/bundle.tar.gz
 ```

+`input-example.json` is an example of the info OPA receives as input from Kafka + OPA Kafka plugin request for a decision.

 Spin up the services required for the demo.
 - NGINX - will serve the `bundle.tar.gz` file which holds all of our policies to enforce.
 This mimics a remote serving, showing that policies can be detached from the enforcer.
 - OPA - will enforce the policies served in the NGINX server